roshnik1/e-portfolio/README.md

 # 🌟 Welcome to My ePortfolio!

 Hello!
-I'm a recent graduate with a passion for transforming data into meaningful stories. 📊✨ My journey has been fueled by a curiosity for uncovering insights that drive real-world change.
+I am a data enthusiast dedicated to transforming data into compelling narratives that drive insights and inform decision-making. 📊✨ My journey has been fueled by a curiosity for uncovering insights that drive real-world change.
 I'm excited to leverage my skills and enthusiasm to tackle new challenges and contribute to impactful decision-making.
 Check out my portfolio [**here**](https://e-portfolio-blond.vercel.app/), and don’t hesitate to reach out if you’d like to connect!

 ## Steps to run this project on your local machine